 Per Page:

 Valletta, the capital city of Malta, is located on a peninsula between two harbors.
-At just 0.61 sq km (0.24 sq mi), it is the European Union's smallest capital city and a UNESCO World Heritage Site.
-With 320 monuments within .55 sq km (0.21 sq mi), it is one of the most concentrated historic areas in the world.
-Valletta is noted for its fortifications along with the beauty of its Baroque palaces, gardens, and churches.
+At just 0.61 sq km (0.24 sq mi), it is the EU's smallest capital city and a UNESCO World Heritage Site.

-The old fortifications at the capital of Valletta date to the 16th century.
+The old fortifications in Valletta, Malta, date to the 16th century.

-Located in Palace Square, Valletta, the Sette Giugno (Italian for "Seventh of June") Monument commemorates the 1919 uprising against profiteering merchants and the colonial government.
-This event was a first step towards Maltese independence which arrived in 1964.
-Sculpted by Anton Agius and inaugurated on 7 June 1986, the monument features six men, two of whom stand defiantly holding the Maltese flag while the other four, representing the victims and the many who were injured in the riots, react to the events - with one succumbing to his wounds.
-Sette Giugno was made a national holiday in 1989.
+Located in Palace Square in Valletta, Malta, the Sette Giugno (Italian for "Seventh of June") Monument commemorates the 1919 uprising against profiteering merchants and the colonial government.
+This event was a first step towards Maltese independence in 1964.

-The facade of the Collegiate Parish Church of Saint Paul's Shipwreck in Valletta.
+The façade of the Collegiate Parish Church of Saint Paul's Shipwreck in Valletta, Malta.
 Saint Paul the Apostle is considered the spiritual father of the Maltese; his shipwreck on the island is described in the New Testament.

-Statue of the Virgin Mary over the entrance to the Church of Saint Paul's Shipwreck in Valletta.
+Statue of the Virgin Mary over the entrance to the Church of Saint Paul's Shipwreck in Valletta, Malta.

 Closer view of the facade of the Collegiate Parish Church of Saint Paul's Shipwreck in Valletta.
 Saint Paul the Apostle is considered the spiritual father of the Maltese; his shipwreck on the island is described in the New Testament.

-Malta is renowned for the historic use of indigenous wheat-colored limestone in the construction of roads, houses, hospitals, government buildings, shops, and forts.
+Malta is renowned for its use of indigenous wheat-colored limestone in the construction of roads, houses, hospitals, government buildings, shops, and forts.
 Valletta, Malta’s capital, has a medieval cityscape and elegant flagstone streets reminiscent of the 16th century.
-It is a popular tourist destination for its ancient architecture, pedestrian shopping, restaurants, and international community.

-Plaque outside of the Saint Francis of Assisi Church in Valletta.
+Plaque outside the Saint Francis of Assisi Church in Valletta, Malta.
 Completed in 1598, the church was rebuilt in 1681 to correct structural problems.
-In the 1920’s, it was enlarged to include a dome.
-With its fine pipe organ built in 1932 and restored in 2014, Saint Francis often serves as one of the sites for the Malta International Organ Festival.
+In the 1920s, it was enlarged to include a dome.
+With a pipe organ built in 1932 and restored in 2014, Saint Francis has often served as one of the sites for the Malta International Organ Festival.

-A view of the dome and altar of the Saint Francis Church in Valletta.
-While the church was built in 1598, the dome was not added until the 1920s.
+A view of the dome and altar of the Saint Francis Church in Valletta, Malta.
+The church was built in 1598, but the dome was not added until the 1920s.

 Previous PagePage 01 of 02Next Page